work3102006/Time-complexity-/README.md

 # for i in range(100000):  # 0, 9
 #     list = list + [i]
+# the above method gives outpit in the range of a 1 second

 # end = time.time()  # nano seconds
 # print("Normal Operator Time Taken: ", end-start)